 Since primitive air had very little O2, our evolutionary predecessors could get more oxygen in tissues only by breathing more.
 Could it be so that this was the reason why hyperventilation became the main reflex or drive of the human organism? …

-Based on my work with hundreds of breathing students, I discovered the combined method that allows to address the main causes of hyperventilation and restore normal breathing with least amount of efforts.
+Based on my work with hundreds of breathing students, I discovered the combined method that allows us to address the main causes of hyperventilation and restore normal breathing with the least amount of effort.
 The general idea of this approach is provided below as your bonus content.